 From mid-June to mid-July, your tour includes a quick picturesque stop at Sénanque Abbey to capture the beautiful views of the abbey surrounded by lavender fields in bloom.

 Get a taste of Provençal life walking through one of the most beautiful Provençal market towns in the Luberon: Lourmarin.
 Also famous for its Renaissance castle.
-(Lourmarin's market is open on Fridays).
+(Lourmarin's market is on Fridays).

 The last stop of your day trip will be to the village of Fontaine de Vaucluse.
 Walk up to the cave to see the place where the River Sorgue emerges and admire the beautiful panorama from there.